EXCLUSIVE-U.S. opens national security investigation into TikTok -sources

 "While we cannot comment on ongoing regulatory processes, TikTok has made clear that we have no higher priority than earning the trust of users and regulators in the U.S. Part of that effort includes working with Congress and we are committed to doing so," a TikTok spokesperson said.
 ByteDance did not immediately reply to a request for comment.
 "By law, information filed with CFIUS may not be disclosed by CFIUS to the public," said a spokeswoman for the U.S. Treasury Department, which chairs CFIUS.
 She added that Treasury "does not comment on information relating to specific CFIUS cases, including whether or not certain parties have filed notices for review."

-Last week, U.S. Senate Minority Leader Chuck Schumer and Senator Tom Cotton asked for a national security probe.
+Last week, U.S. Senate Minority Leader Chuck Schumer and Senator Tom Cotton asked for a national security probe in a letter to Joseph Macguire, acting director of national intelligence.
 They said they were concerned about the video-sharing platform's collection of user data, and whether China censors content seen by U.S. users.
 They also suggested TikTok could be targeted by foreign influence campaigns.

-"With over 110 million downloads in the U.S. alone, TikTok is a potential counterintelligence threat we cannot ignore," Schumer and Cotton wrote to Joseph Macguire, acting director of national intelligence.
+On Friday, Schumer welcomed news of the probe in an emailed statement, calling it a "validation of our concern that apps like TikTok...may pose serious risks to millions of Americans and deserve greater scrutiny."
 TikTok allows users to create and share short videos with special effects.
 The company has said U.S. user data is stored in the United States, but the senators noted that ByteDance is governed by Chinese laws.
-TikTok also says China does not have jurisdiction over content of the app, which does not operate in China and is not influenced by any foreign government.

 BYTEDANCE'S RISE

-ByteDance is one of China's fastest growing startups.
+ByteDance is one of China's fastest-growing startups.
 It owns the country's leading news aggregator, Jinri Toutiao, as well as TikTok, which has attracted celebrities like Ariana Grande and Katy Perry.
-ByteDance counts Japanese technology giant SoftBank, venture firm Sequoia Capital and big private-equity firms such as KKR, General Atlantic and Hillhouse Capital Group as backers.

-Analysts have called ByteDance a strong threat to other Chinese tech industry firms including social media and gaming giant Tencent Holdings Ltd and search engine leader Baidu Inc. Globally, ByteDance's apps have 1.5 billion monthly active users and 700 million daily active users, the company said in July.
-The seven-year-old Chinese start-up posted a better-than-expected revenue for the first half of 2019 at over $7 billion, and was valued at $78 billion late last year, sources have told Reuters.

-Also Read: itel's innovative TikTok campaign crosses 2 billion views in three days

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)